Aashay12/API_Coding_challenge/README.md

 ![Single_Ticket_Log](images/Sinlge_Ticket_Logs.png)

-## Architectural Design Overview

 ### Assumptions

 - Users are familar with running a python program.
 - Tickets requests and Error responses to the Zendesk API will always return JSON with the same structure.

-### Main Component Description
+### Component Description

 - `app.py` : Program entry point, handles all the routes and passes data between different pages.
 - `get_all_tickets.py` : Contains code for making http requests for receiving list of all tickets from the Zendesk Api.
 - `get_single_ticket.py` : Contains code for making http requests for receiving data about a single ticket from the Zendesk Api.
-- `main.html` : Web-page to display list of all tickets in a tabular format.
+- `home.html` : Web-page to display list of all tickets in a tabular format.
 - `ticket.html` : Web-page to display data about a single ticket.
 - `base.html` : Jinja template to hold the static html and js content.
 - `all_tickets.log` : Log file that stores and reports any errors faced by the user while requesting list of tickets.